Murle people: Culture

-Massacres
+Ethnic violence

 In most South-Sudanese cattle cultures, the bride-wealth system, and illegal taxing by some unscrupulous local leaders stimulates young men to find excuses to steal cows from their own cousins.
-Local leaders then sometimes try to quell or prevent intra-tribal fighting, by directing that aggression outward, to other tribes.
-Also, Murle are feared and seen by surrounding larger tribes as having strong magical powers, and therefore they are often blamed for outbreak of diseases, theft and arson.
+Local leaders then sometimes try to quell or prevent intra-tribal fighting, by directing that aggression outwards, to other tribes.
+Also, Murle are feared and seen by surrounding larger tribes as having strong magical powers, and therefore they are often blamed for outbreaks of diseases, theft and arson.

-With the country still awash with machine guns from the north-south war, 'cattle rustling' quickly runs out of control, killing dozens or hundreds of people in tit for tat escalations.
+With the country still awash with machine guns from the Second Sudanese Civil War, 'cattle rustling' quickly runs out of control, killing dozens or hundreds of people in retaliatory escalations.
 Many Nuer reason that Murle are the grand children of immigrants with much less rights to use land and graze cattle.
-So Murle cattle, argue some Nuer, were raised on stolen grass, so most of their cattle actually belong to the Nuer.
+So Murle cattle, argue some Nuer, were raised on stolen grass, therefore most of their cattle actually belong to the Nuer.
 Many Murle elders argue that often if the Dinka and Nuer are facing hunger or drought, they sell their children to the Murle in exchange for cattle, then later report to the authorities that their children have been kidnapped by the Murle.

 In December 2011, about 6,000 Nuer Youths Army marched on the remote town of Pibor in Jonglei state, home to the rival Murle people, burning homes and looting facilities after overtaking a small South Sudan Army unit.
 The Lou-Nuer blame the Murle for cattle raiding and have vowed to wipe out the entire Murle Tribe on the face of the Earth.
 An estimated 3,000 people were killed, mainly children, women and the elderly.
-More than 1,000 people were killed in ethnic clashes within South Sudan in 2012, with Jonglei being one of the states worst affected by the violence.
+More than 1,000 people were killed in ethnic clashes within South Sudan in 2012, with Jonglei being one of the states most affected by the violence.
 Thousands more civilians have been displaced from their homes.